Call NowMembers: (855) 570-1600 Sales: (866) 798-1530 TTY users call 711

 companies who have a contract with the Centers for Medicare and Medicaid Services (CMS) to cover all of your Medicare Part A and Part B benefits.
 Medicare Advantage plans cover everything that Original Medicare covers, and they typically cover more.

-Second, Aspire is a coordinated care plan designed by leading local doctors and medical specialists to maintain and/or improve the health of our members.
-It’s a community plan just for you.
+- Aspire is a coordinated care plan designed by leading local doctors and medical specialists to maintain and/or improve the health of our members.
+It’s a community plan just for you

-Third, we don’t just fill in the gaps of what Medicare doesn’t cover, like deductibles and co-insurance.
-Instead, our coordinated team of healthcare providers administers all of your care including hospital, medical, and prescription drug coverage.
+- We don’t just fill in the gaps of what Medicare doesn’t cover, like deductibles and co-insurance.
+Instead, our coordinated team of healthcare providers administers all of your care including hospital, medical, and prescription drug coverage

 Finally, Medicare supplement premiums can vary widely and typically do not cover prescription drugs or other additional benefits, such as transportation, gym membership, chiropractic, and acupuncture.
-With a Medicare Advantage plan such as ours, premiums are generally lower and remain the same regardless of your age and health history.
-We also include Part D prescription drugs, and many other benefits not covered by Original Medicare.
-Our monthly premiums are affordable.
+With a Medicare Advantage plan such as ours, premiums remain the same regardless of your age and health history.

 Aspire partners with all four hospitals and more than 700 doctors and other providers in Monterey County.
 Our network of primary care physicians and specialists accepts our Medicare Advantage plans.
 If your doctor is among the list of providers, you may continue to see him or her.
 If not, you may choose another doctor or stay with your current plan.